DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Appendix

+\paragraph{Model details} We conduct our methods on three different backbones as the image encoder $\mathrm{Enc}_i$, including ResNet34~\cite{he2016deep}, VoVNet~\cite{lee2019an}, and ViT-Large~\cite{dosovitskiy2021an}.
+The input images are resized to a resolution of $2048\times 512$ for ResNet34 and VoVNet, and $1024\times 256$ for Vit-Large.
+The ViT-Large backbone is pre-trained through Depth Anything~\cite{yang2024depth}.

-We adopt two different training pipelines for different backbones.
+\paragraph{Training and inference pipelines} We adopt two different training pipelines for different backbones.
 For the models loading the pre-trained backbones, including VoVNet and Vit-Large, we train our model for 6 epochs.
 The EMA momentum $m$ is increased linearly from 0.992 to 0.996 in the first 3 epochs, and then fixed to 0.998.
 The model with the ResNet-34 backbone trained from scratch is trained for 10 epochs.
 The EMA update is applied after the training for 3 epochs, which means that $m$ is set to 0 in the first 3 epochs, then increased from 0.992 to 0.996 in the subsequent 3 epochs, then fixed to 0.998.

-During inference, we compute a final score for each trajectory by linearly combining the predicted scores across different metrics.
-We select the filtered and final trajectory based on the final score.
+During inference, we compute a final score for each trajectory by linearly combining the predicted scores across different metrics, and the filtered and final trajectories are selected based on the final score.
 Specifically, for the imitation learning metric and the multiplier metrics introduced in NAVSIM~\cite{dauner2024navsim}, we apply a coefficient to the logarithm of the predicted score.
 For the weighted average metric in NAVSIM, the coefficient is applied to the predicted score, followed by an additional logarithmic process of the sum.
 The overall inference score can be formulated as:

 where $m$ denotes the imitation metric and the multiplier metric, $n$ denotes the weighted average metric, $\lambda^{(m)}$ and $\lambda^{(n)}$ denote the coefficient, and $s_i$ denotes the final combined prediction score. $\lambda_{\mathrm{avg}}$ is set to 8.0 and 6.0 in NAVSIM v1 and v2, respectively.
 The detailed coefficients used during inference on NAVSIM v1 and v2 are shown in Tab~\ref{tab:coefficient-v1} and Tab~\ref{tab:coefficient-v2}.